Nicolas Ernault des Bruslys: First French Empire

-Decaen had thought that the British would attempt a raid at Saint Paul.
+Charles Mathieu Isidore Decaen had thought that the British would attempt a raid at Saint-Paul.
 Des Bruslys both did not share the conviction and was reluctant to weaken the defences of Saint-Denis, thinking that his forces did not allow him effectively to defend the entire coastline.

 The British raided Saint Paul on 21 September 1809.
 Unable to hold their position, the French retreated to a position near the gunpowder store.
-Corbett himself showed up with an ultimatum threatening to set the entire city on fire, should the French attack.
+British Captain Robert Corbet himself showed up with an ultimatum threatening to set the entire city on fire, should the French attack.

-On the next day, des Bruslys led his force of 50 soldiers and 800 militiamen of the National Guard to counter the British, and found himself facing a 900-man strong expeditionary force already settled in Saint Paul.
+On the next day, des Bruslys led his force of 50 regular soldiers and 800 National Guardsman to counter the British, and found himself facing a 900-man strong expeditionary force already in Saint-Paul.
 Des Bruslys hesitated between launching a direct assault and building a defensive line to contain the British.
 In the evening, he retreated to Saint-Denis in order to organise its defense against a potential invasion, leaving Captain Saint-Michel to negotiate with the British.

-On 23 September, des Bruslys refused to sign the capitulation act written in Saint Paul.
-General Soleille then threatened him with the decree of 14 Pluviôse an II (2 February 1794), which made "cowardice on the battlefield" punishable by the death penalty, should he not order an assault.
+On 23 September, des Bruslys refused to sign the capitulation act written in Saint-Paul.
+A commandant of engineers, Justin Soleille, threatened him with the decree of 14 Pluviôse an II (2 February 1794), which made "cowardice on the battlefield" punishable by the death penalty, should he not order an assault.
 Since he wanted neither to surrender nor to order an assault which he deemed would have ended up in a needless bloodbath, he redacted a note stating:

 Bruslys then attempted to kill himself with his sabre, but failed.
 He then tried to blow his head off by detonating two sacks of gunpowder tied to his neck, but the powder failed to explode properly and left him severely burned.
 He eventually slit his carotid with his razor, successfully killing himself.

 His widow obtained a 1000-franc pension in 1811.